markmattinglySIQ/first-repository/README.md

 [This line ALSO was EDITED LOCALLY, and I'd like to see a merge conflict.]
 [This line ALSO was EDITED using the web-based editor in the github website.]
-[I fixed the merge conflict in NOTEPAD++, leaving both of the conflicting lines above]
+[I fixed the merge conflict in NOTEPAD++, leaving both of the conflicting lines above] [This line was added in the web site editor]